mat-0/cheltenham-open-data/_pages/flood-warnings.md

 We will continue to monitor the situation and will issue further alerts or warnings if necessary.

 Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
 Never drive through flood water, just 30cm of fast flowing water is enough to move your car.

-- Warning no longer in force: Rivers in South Worcestershire
-- There is no longer a threat of flooding, though standing water and debris may still remain.
-Weather conditions are expected to improve and no further flooding is expected.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

-- Warning no longer in force: Tributaries in Cheltenham and Tewkesbury
-- There is no longer a threat of flooding, though standing water and debris may still remain.
-Weather conditions are expected to improve and no further flooding is expected.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 - Flood alert: River Severn in Gloucestershire
 - River levels continue to rise as a result of widespread heavy rainfall.